I hope you will find this funny.

 In a large bowl, add the queso fresco (or ricotta cheese).
 Break apart and add 1 cup minced cilantro (1 cup before mincing).
 Add salt and pepper to taste.
 Set aside.
 When the sauce is reduced, taste for salt.
 Let cool.

-Use a 9x9 baking dish.
+To assemble: Use a 9x9 baking dish.
 Use one third of the sauce on the bottom of the dish.
 Add a layer of tortillas.
 Add 1/3 of the chorizo mixture.
 Add a third of the queso fresco mixture.
 Repeat the layers.
 For the top layer, add a layer of fontina cheese (or smoked fontina cheese would be very nice).
 Bake at 350 degrees for about 35-40 minutes until the top is brown and the lasagna is bubbling and hot.
 Remove from oven and let sit for at least 15 minutes before cutting and serving.
 You can serve this with a chipotle salsa on top, or a fresh pico de gallo salsa as shown.

 Saturday, March 27, 2010